 Wholly unsuited to his role, Radcliffe is unprepared for the dangerous whirlpool of political intrigue and passion into which he is plunged – untold consequences may even result from the illicit liaison between the Leader of the Congress Party and the Viceroy’s wife… As he begins to break under the pressure he comes to realise that he holds in his hands the fate of millions of people.

-Drawing the Line premiered at the Hampstead Theatre, London in December 2013.
+Howard Brenton's play Drawing the Line was premiered at Hampstead Theatre, London, in December 2013.

 'Powerful... a fascinating play which views colonial culpability from an unexpected and singularly revealing angle'Independent